Equality and rights

-Download our framework and progress report below to read about our work on equality.
+Download our framework and progress reports below to read about our work on equality.

 Read more about equality on the Equality and Human Rights Commission website.

 We want to make sure our work respects everyone’s human rights.
-Human rights includes privacy, education, healthcare, culture and justice.
+Human rights include privacy, education, healthcare, culture and justice.
 Children’s rights are another area we consider.

 Read about children’s rights on the Scottish Commission for Children and Young People website.